Punjabis: Punjabi Hindus

+Punjabi Hindus in India use Nāgarī script to write the Hindi and Punjabi languages.
 In the Indian state of Punjab, Punjabi Hindus make up approximately 38.5% of the state's population; numbering 10.7 million and are a majority in the Doaba region.
 Punjabi Hindus form a majority in five districts of Punjab, namely, Pathankot, Jalandhar, Hoshiarpur, Fazilka and Shaheed Bhagat Singh Nagar districts.